midibox/mios32/apps/examples/blm_x/README.txt

 The number of button-changes is also counted and reported to LCD / MIOS-Studio console.
 This value helps you to detect bouncing buttons.
 Use the BLM_X_DebounceDelaySet(..) function to set/modify the debounce_delay (number of scan-cycles to ignore button changes after a change).
-The default value is 0, as the scan cycle (1mS x BLM_X_NUM_ROWS) could be enough delay for a lot of applications.
+By default, debouncing is disabled (BLM_X_DEBOUNCE_MODE=0), as the scan cycle (1mS x BLM_X_NUM_ROWS) is enough delay for most of applications / hardware.
 Note that there's also the choice between debounce mode 1 (global button debouncing), and mode 2 (individual button debouncing).
 Mode 2 is a bit more resource-consuming.
 You can set mode by defining it in your mios32_config.h file.

 Refer also the README.txt file in the modules/blm_x folder for descriptions to all available configuration options.